deondazy/react-nft-quizer/README.md

 # react-nft-quizer
-Simple trivia questions from popular NFT projects with timer using reactjs
+Simple Trivia questions from popular NFT projects with a timer using React.